tari-project/rfcs/src/RFC-1106_TappletInstallation.md

 const cacheDirPath = await cacheDir();
 ```

 #### Tauri configuration

 Thanks to the [Tauri configuration object](https://tauri.app/v1/api/config/#file-formats) it is possible to customize the Tari Universe application and adjust directories paths.
 Therefore it is recommended to extract downloaded tapplet and keeps its data within separate folders.

+#### Tapplet rerun and archive file integrity

+The checks performed during tapplet installation are necessary for security reasons, especially checksum compliance.
+However, it is equally important to check whether the files already extracted from the archive and saved locally have not been changed during reruns of the tapplet.
+This is potentially another attack vector that should be carefully analyzed and eliminated.
+At this point, several solutions come to mind and the most worth considering are:

+1. The `tar --verify` command used to verify the integrity of a tar archive file after it has been extracted.
+The `--verify` option checks that the files extracted from the archive match the original files on the system.
+2. Remove the directory and reinstall the package with checksum revalidation.
+3. Keep downloaded tapplet package's checksum in the registry and compare if equals to the calculated one from the extracted files.

+Although the first option is more effective and elegant, it is not recommended due to platform differences.
+The latter is a bit cumbersome.
+It seems the third option is the best one since shasum can be locally calculated from the extracted files and then compare to the checksum given with the npm package and in tapplet manifest file.
+Anyway, more research needs to be done on this matter to make the best decision.

 # Change Log